Lee Gilbert

-Lee Gilbert is a British Author, Speaker, Marketing Consultant based in Peterborough.
+Lee Gilbert is a British Author, Speaker, Chief Marketing Officer based in Peterborough.

 Career

 Gilbert worked from 1995 to 2000 for Pearl Assurance in Peterborough in notable roles in Human Resources and IT.
-During her time at Pearl she qualified as in HR as a CIPD and acquired multiple Sales Training and Management Training certifications and awards.
+During her time at Pearl she qualified in HR as a CIPD and acquired multiple Sales Training and Management Training certifications and awards.

 In 2001, she formed her own company acting as a Digital Marketing Consultant and Speaker under which she worked as an interim consultant in multiple organisations and startups and been a regular speaker at Business conferences in UK, Europe and the Middle East.

+She is currently Chief Marketing Officer for Nourish Care.

 Books

 Lee Gilbert has been credited with two published books, namely: